Roshan Bastani, Ph.D.

 - Postdoctoral journal club

 Dr. Roshan Bastani, director of the Healthy and At-Risk Populations program, is a professor in the UCLA Fielding School of Public Health, and Director of the UCLA Kaiser Permanente Center for Health Equity.
-She also serves as the Director for Cancer Disparities Research in the cancer center.
+She also serves as the Director for Disparities and Community Engagement and the Co-Director for Prevention and Control Research in the cancer center.
 Bastani is a nationally recognized senior leader in the area of cancer disparities research.
 Her main research interests are in disease prevention and control among disadvantaged groups, with a focus on implementing and evaluating rigorous individual, community, organization and health care system-directed interventions to improve access and reduce disparities.
 Over the past two decades, she has conducted numerous intervention trials designed to rigorously test the most effective and efficient strategies to promote the uptake of proven cancer control practices and technologies.
 Drs.
 Bastani’s large and diverse research portfolio includes studies focused on HPV vaccine promotion, breast, cervical and colorectal cancer screening promotion, liver cancer prevention, and lifestyle behavior promotion.

 Associate director Dr. Beth Glenn is an associate professor of health policy and management in the UCLA Fielding School of Public Health.
 Her main research interests are in the area of cancer prevention and control among ethnic minority and underserved populations.
 Glenn serves as principal investigator or co- investigator on a number of ongoing projects, including a CDCfunded project aimed at improving health behaviors among cancer survivors recruited through the Los Angeles County Cancer Surveillance Program, a NCI-funded trial to evaluate the effect of an intervention to improve HPV vaccination among low income, ethnic minority adolescent in collaboration with the Los Angeles County Department of Public Health, a NIH funded study to examine the relationship between narratives in mass and social media and HPV vaccination rates over time, among others.
 She has also led a number of studies focused on skin cancer prevention among children of Latino and non-Latino white melanoma survivors.